-This mapping exercise is the first phase of a multi-year project that will lead to the mapping of Floyd County.
-The Orchard 7.5' Quadrangle of Floyd and Mitchell counties covers an area from 43° 7' 30" to 43° 15' 0" N latitude and 92° 52' 30" to 92° 45'0" W longitude.
-A bedrock geologic map was also produced in conjunction with the surficial geologic map (Liu et al., 2016).
-It is located within the Wisconsin-age Iowan Surface landform region of north-central Iowa which is defined by large scale erosion that occurred at varying rates since the advance and the retreat of the late Wisconsin glacial advance (Prior and Korht, 2006).
-The map area is dominated by unnamed loamy sediments (IS materials) of variable thickness overlying Wisconsin-age Sheldon Creek Formation glacial sediments and shallow Devonian carbonate bedrock.
-Significant areas of bedrock outcrop or areas with less than 5 m (16 ft) of loamy material over rock are present, especially along the Cedar River and its tributaries.
-The thickness of Quaternary deposits in the Orchard Quadrangle are generally thin as they are typically less than 15 m (50 ft) in the quadrangle, though deposits reach a maximum thickness of 31 m (117 ft) in a bedrock valley found on the western edge of the mapping area.
+This mapping exercise is the second phase of a multi-year project that will lead to a 1:100,000 scale map of Floyd County.
+The Greene 7.5' Quadrangle of Butler and Floyd counties covers an area from 42° 52' 30" to 43° 00' 00" N latitude and 92° 52' 30" to 92° 45'0" W longitude.
+A bedrock geologic map was also produced in conjunction with the surficial geologic map (Liu et al., 2017).
+It is located within the Wisconsin-age Iowan Surface (IS) landform region of north-central Iowa which is defined by large scale erosion that occurred at varying rates since the advance and the retreat of the late Wisconsin glacial advance (Prior and Korht, 2006).
+The map area is dominated by unnamed loamy sediments (IS materials) of variable thickness overlying Pre-Illinoian age Wolf Creek or Alburnett glacial sediments and shallow Devonian carbonate bedrock.
+Significant areas of bedrock outcrop or areas with less than 5 m (16 ft) of loamy material over rock are present, especially along the Shell Rock River and its tributaries.
+The thickness of Quaternary deposits in the Greene Quadrangle are generally thin as they are typically less than 15 m (50 ft) in the quadrangle, though deposits reach a maximum thickness of 32 m (120 ft) in a bedrock valley found on the western edge of the mapping area.

-Calvin (1902) described and mapped the Quaternary and Paleozoic bedrock geology of Mitchell County.
-He noted the extreme variability of the till units and the presence of significant sand and gravel bodies.
-Statewide bedrock geologic maps by Hershey (1969), and most recently by Witzke and others (2010), illustrate the improved understanding of the complex distribution of geologic units at the bedrock surface across north-central Iowa, including Floyd and Mitchell counties.
-Adjacent surficial geologic mapping projects completed as part of the STATEMAP program include Surficial Geology of the Osage Quadrangle (Tassier-Surine et al., 2014a), Surficial Geology of the St. Ansgar Quadrangle (Tassier-Surine et al., 2014b) and Surficial Geology of the New Haven Quadrangle (Kerr et al., 2015).
+Statewide bedrock geologic maps by Hershey (1969), and most recently by Witzke and others (2010), illustrate the improved understanding of the complex distribution of geologic units at the bedrock surface across north-central Iowa.
+The interplay between bedrock and surficial geology can be better understood by in-depth mapping.
+Nearby surficial geologic mapping projects completed as part of the STATEMAP program include the Surficial Geologic Map of the Mitchell County (Tassier-Surine et al., 2016), the Surficial Geologic Map of the Charles City Quadrangle (Streeter et al., 2016) and the Surficial Geologic Map of the Orchard Quadrangle (Kerr et al., 2016).